OctopusDeploy/blog/blog/2020-06/deploy-helm-chart-with-octopus/index.md

 Helm has emerged as the defacto Kubernetes package manager.
 It offers rich templates, a powerful CLI tool, centralized repositories for sharing charts, and the recently released Helm 3 addresses the security concerns that overshadowed previous Helm versions.

-Octopus provides native support for deploying Helm charts, and in this blog post we'll look at how to manage Helm deployments in Octopus.
+Octopus provides native support for deploying Helm charts, and in this blog post we'll look at how to manage Helm deployments in Octopus to a Kubernetes cluster created in a [previous blog post](/blog/2020-06/getting-started-with-kind-and-octopus/index.md).

 ## The sample chart

 In the blog post [Deploy your first container to Kubernetes via Octopus](/blog/2020-06/deploy-your-first-container-to-octopus/index.md) we ran through the process of creating a Docker image and pushing it to Docker Hub.
-The end result was the image [mcasperson/mywebapp](https://hub.docker.com/r/mcasperson/mywebapp), which we will reuse in our Helm chart.
+The end result was the image [mcasperson/mywebapp](https://hub.docker.com/r/mcasperson/mywebapp).
+We will reuse this Docker image our Helm chart.

 The example Helm chart can be found on [GitHub](https://github.com/OctopusSamples/SampleHelmChart).
 This chart creates a Kubernetes deployment and service to expose the web application embedded in our Docker image.